Nozdub/EnviroImpactTracker/README.md

 ## Future updates
 - Add more advanced metrics.
-- Find a usable price api
+- Find a usable price api that can return historical price data as well.
 - Build up a real time database of comparable data.

 ## Installation